HugoJacq/Linking_SAR_and_ABL_structure/README.md

 - Link contribution of turbulent flux by each coherent structure with surface values.
 - Look at the temporal evolution of the LES: SAR is only a snapshot (this means getting more frequent ouput, diskspace management).
 - Try structure function on other variables than the wind: passive tracer, moisture, temperature ?
+- Use a rappel force toward ERA5 profiles ?
+This would be useful if the setup happen to diverge greatly from this atmospheric state.

 ## 5. Contact